IMV Technologies has completed the acquisition of Genetirate, a biotechnology company focused on accelerating the sustainability of aquaculture.

 Dr. Eric Schmitt, director of innovation, science, and technology at IMV Technologies, said, “We are excited to welcome Genetirate and its team to the IMV Technologies family.
 Dr. Renquist and his lab have developed important technology that we believe should be taken to the market for the benefit of the salmon, trout industries and beyond.”

-IMV Technologies entered into the aquaculture industry in the early 2000’s with the acquisition of early salmonid egg-sorting technology, the Sustaf.
+IMV Technologies entered into the aquaculture industry in the early 2000’s.
 Its presence later expanded to media and solutions for the preservation and storage of milt and eggs.
 The acquisition of ProSorter technology in 2016 cemented the company’s recognition as commercial provider of assisted reproduction technology for salmonids.

 “With similar customer bases and products and a shared focus on technology development, joining the IMV family was a natural fit,” said Benjamin Renquist.
 “IMV will provide the foundation for us to rapidly expand the application of GenetiRate’s technologies to enhance production across the aquaculture industry.
 We look forward to developing technology to automate our selection process in most species.”